unanao/r-rtcs/README.md

 # Remote realtime control system based on loongson

-In 2009, the project is a product for cscup(http://cscup.iscas.ac.cn).
+In 2009, the project when we are in college.

 Designer and developer: